 Drink of the day

 Every day on Castaway Cay there is a drink of the day for just $5.
 The day I visited the Stingray was $5.
 I preferred the Konk Kooler though for $6.50.
 Most cocktails seemed to be $6.50.

 I took a photo of one of the menus to give y’all an idea of what kind of alcoholic beverages you would have to choose from.
 It seemed to me that they had the same menu at every bar I went to.
 And yes, there are multiple bars.

-If you have any issues you can go in and see the nurse at the first aid building.
+If you have any issues you do not have to go all the way back to the ship.
+Instead, you can go in and see the nurse at the first aid building.

 Have you heard about sea lice?
 I had never heard of this until my kids were completely miserable for no apparent reason.
 It didn’t take long to figure out that they had gotten something from the water.
 I highly recommend using Seasafe for swimming.
 You may only need it once, have it just in case.

 One of the funniest moments on the Disney Fantasy cruise was when the Disney Dream pulled up at Castaway Cay and the two ships begin to play their horns back and forth.
 This video is of their “Horn Off” it went on for five minutes, but this video is just a minute or so.
 No one got off so I am assuming it was just for supplies or something.